5jt/dyalog-cookbook/manuscript/Z02_UserCommands.md

 If two user commands share the same name the last definition wins.
 You can achieve this only by having a user command "Foo" in two different scripts in different folders _with the same group name, or no group name at all!_

 In other words, the full name of a user command is compiled by the group name (say "foo") and the user comand name (say "goo"): `]foo.goo`.
-As long as there is only one user command `goo` however this will do nicely:
+However, as long as there is only one user command `goo` this will do nicely:

 ~~~
       ]goo